pulumi/pulumi-hugo/themes/default/content/blog/organizing-aws-accounts-with-pulumi/index.md

 });
 ```

-And create the IAM user that we’ll use for automation purposes.
+Next, we'll create the IAM user that we’ll use for automation purposes.
 Again, you don’t need to do this if you plan to use OIDC federation for your CI/CD service.

 ```typescript
 const automationUser = new aws.iam.User("automationUser", {